 The two template sequences are reasonably good homologs for the sequence that you are modeling, but they are not the only ones that could be used.
-Open the file fdxfamily.fasta.
+Open the file fdxfamily.pir.
 You will see some additional members of the feredoxin family.

-- 1. Add the extra sequences to the sequences as input to ClustalW and submit them to the server using the same gap penalties as in the last section. - 2.
+- Use these extra sequences together with the sequences in the file clustalM.pir as input to ClustalW and submit them to the server using the same gap penalties as in the last section. - 2.
 Save the new, wider multiple sequence alignment as fdxCWW.pir. - 3.
-Examine the file fdxfamily.pir to find the tags and extra information fields needed to complete the entries in your new alignment. - 4.
-Modify your fdxCWM script again for this new alignment, and include the following lines before the call to the 'model' procedure.
+Examine the files fdxhomologs.pir and fdxfamily.pir to find the tags and extra information fields needed to complete the entries in your new alignment. - 4.
+Modify your Python script (cwMmodel.py) again for this new alignment, and include the following lines before the call to the 'model' procedure.

+'''

-a.starting\model = 2
+a.starting_model = 2

-a.ending\model = 2
+a.ending_model = 2

+'''